-- 8.1.
+8.1.
 As a general principle QfG limits its investments to the amount of its equity.
 QfG can use up to 10% leverage in temporary situations such as the need created by an allotment of a public offering or a mismatch between investment and divestments.
-If QfG however would like to finance up to 10% of its portfolio by debt to take profit of an expected rally of the equity markets, it should be authorized before doing by the full Board of Directors. - 8.2.
-The aggregated amount of uncalled committed capital of all venture capital funds and any debt taken on by QfG will never exceed 35% of the statutory capital of QfG unless this surpassing is the result of changes in the value of the assets and liabilities.
+If QfG however would like to finance up to 10% of its portfolio by debt to take profit of an expected rally of the equity markets, it should be authorized preliminary by the Board of Directors.

+8.2.
+The aggregated amount of uncalled committed capital of all Funds and any debt taken on by QfG will never exceed 35% of the statutory capital of QfG unless this surpassing is the result of changes in the value of the assets and liabilities.